TheAppgineer/roon-tui/README.md

 * Only supports ASCII characters as input, i.e., no unicode input
 * Any unicode characters in items are converted to closest ASCII match before matching takes place

+### Queue Modes
+Queue Modes are used to add something new to the Queue when it runs out of music.
+Every Roon user is familiar with these two modes:
+#### Manual
+In the Manual Queue Mode playback stops when the queue runs out.
+New music has to be added manually by browsing the library.
+#### Roon Radio
+In the Roon Radio Queue Mode Roon takes care of adding a track to the Queue based on the last track played and its algorithms.

+_Roon-TUI provides two additional Queue Modes:_
+#### Random Album
+In the Random Album Queue Mode a random album from the library is added to the queue.
+This is for those who prefer to listen to whole albums and like to re-discover their library.
+#### Random Track
+In the Random Track Queue Mode a random track from the library is added to the queue.
+This is for those who like to re-discover their library.
+#### Append before running out
+In the Random Album and Random Track mode new entries can be added to the Queue by using `Ctrl-a`.
+This can be used to fill-up the queue in advance, or to get something else if the previous addition is not to your liking.

+#### Remarks
+* Before the Random Album and Random Track mode become available a profile has to be selected in the Browse View using Settings -> Profile.
+On behalf of the selected profile tracks will be added to the queue.
+* It is important to note that for the Random Album and Random Track mode to work Roon TUI has to be running.
+* Queue Modes can be configured independently per zone.
+* If Roon Radio is activated for a zone via a Roon Remote then the Queue Mode of that zones falls back to Roon Radio.
+This is because the Random Album and Random Track modes are not visible on the Roon Remote.

 ## Key Bindings
 ### Global (useable in all views)
 |||